 It was the kind of experience you wish you could have with everyone you love in your life.
 On a trip with a thousand “shareworthy” moments, there was one that stole the show.
 The dragonfly has become an important symbol in the lives of several people I love most in the world.
 It has come to symbolize the presence and memory of loved ones who have passed away.

-, he stopped the group and said, “I’d like you to try something.
-This place is so special, so beautiful, I’d like to you spend the rest of this hike, being as quiet as possible.
-We won’t talk, I’ll answer any questions you may have later, but let’s take a few moments to be fully present in this experience.”
+One morning, as we were hiking with our guide, Roberto Plaza, he stopped the group and said, “I’d like you to try something.
+This place is so special, so beautiful, I’d like you to spend the rest of this hike being as quiet as possible.
+We won’t talk.
+I’ll answer any questions you may have later, but let’s take a few moments to be fully present in this experience.”

-around a bend and the arid island suddenly became a stunning oasis.
-In a sheltered lagoon, a baby sea lion was playing; a small tide pool held brilliantly colored algae; an incense tree softly swayed, its leaves rustling in the breeze.
+We hiked around a bend, and the arid island suddenly became a stunning oasis.
+In a sheltered lagoon, a baby sea lion was playing, a small tide pool held brilliantly colored algae, and an incense tree softly swayed, its leaves rustling in the breeze.
 The air smelled like sunshine and salt.

 And there were dragonflies everywhere.
 Hundreds of them!

 It was as if the magic of the Galapagos had turned every thought I’d had about a friend or relative into one of those delightful little dragonflies and gave me an opportunity to share this unbelievable moment with everyone I care for.